-10 For a definition of affordable, see Appendix A of the FY 2017-2018 AHSC Program Guidelines.
+&lt;sup>10 For a definition of affordable, see Appendix A of the FY 2017-2018 AHSC Program Guidelines.

-The project will also provide a number of on-site amenities for building residents.
-Material amenities include a computer room, an exercise room, a community room, a tot lot, solar panels, electric vehicle charging stations, and bike storage lockers.
-Residents will also be supported by a service coordinator, who will organize community building and enrichment activities for tenants (holiday events, tenant councils, etc.) and refer tenants to public resources available in the broader community.
-Moreover, tenants will have access to educational, health, and skill building classes on-site.
-The classes will total a minimum of 84 hours of instruction per year, and cover topics such as financial literacy, home buying, resume building, nutrition, exercise, parenting, and smoking cessation.
+The project also provided a number of on-site amenities for the building's residents.
+Material amenities include a computer room, an exercise room, a community room, a tot lot, solar panels, EV charging stations, and bike storage lockers.
+Residents are also supported by a service coordinator, who organizes community building and enrichment activities for tenants (holiday events, tenant councils, etc.) and refers tenants to public resources available in the broader community.
+Moreover, tenants have access to educational, health, and skill-building classes on site.
+Classes include a minimum of 84 hours of instruction per year, and cover topics such as financial literacy, home buying, resume building, nutrition, exercise, parenting, and smoking cessation.

-In addition to the investment in affordable housing stock, this project will offer 56 free transit passes per year for residents (one for each affordable unit) for three years.
-To further encourage the use of public transit and active transportation, the project plans to complete three sustainable transportation improvements (STI) alongside the affordable housing development.
+In addition to the investment in affordable housing stock, this project offers 56 free transit passes per year for residents (one for each affordable unit) for three years.
+To further encourage the use of public transit and active transportation, the project plans to complete three sustainable transportation improvements (STI) alongside the affordable housing development:

-- " STI 1 will improve active transportation access to a transit stop located on F and Tulare streets by installing LED streetlights on F Street and making improvements to a half-mile of paved pedestrian facilities surrounding the apartment development - " STI 2 will plant 26 trees on F Street from Fresno to Mariposa streets to increase canopy cover in Chinatown.
-A parklet and irrigation systems will also be installed within these limits. - " STI 3 will reconstruct China Alley between Kern and Inyo streets into a permeable green alley and install strand lighting to increase visibility (the remaining part of China Alley will be reconstructed under the "Chinatown Urban Greening" project between Tulare and Kern streets and between Inyo and Ventura streets).
+- " STI 1 will improve active transportation access to a transit stop located on F and Tulare Streets by installing LED streetlights on F Street and making improvements to a half-mile of paved pedestrian facilities surrounding the apartment development. - " STI 2 will plant 26 trees on F Street from Fresno to Mariposa Streets to increase canopy cover in Chinatown.
+A parklet and irrigation systems will also be installed within these limits. - " STI 3 will reconstruct China Alley between Kern and Invo Streets into a permeable green alley and install string lighting to increase visibility.
+(The remaining part of China Alley will be reconstructed under the "Chinatown Urban Greening" project between Tulare and Kern Streets and between Inyo and Ventura Streets).
 Signage and other traffic-calming surface improvements will be included as well.